IBM/platform-services-java-sdk/README.md

 Java client library to interact with various
 [IBM Cloud Platform Service APIs](https://cloud.ibm.com/docs?tab=api-docs&category=platform_services).

+Disclaimer: this SDK is being released initially as a **pre-release** version.
+Changes might occur which impact applications that use this SDK.

 <!--
   The TOC below is generated using the `markdown-toc` node package.